Sustaining Your TroubleNation Group

 Actions:

-- Bring someone in to lead a workshop or participate in one online, like this one developed by Marshall Ganz, who invented the concept of the Story of Self discussed in the Messaging section of this guide.
+- Bring someone in to lead a workshop or participate in one online.
+Marshall Ganz, who invented the concept of the Story of Self discussed in the Messaging section of this guide, has an excellent training.

 - Invite a coalition partner to visit and share their experience.
 Consider organizations with local chapters, such as the Urban League, the NAACP, and Habitat for Humanity, but also grassroots groups that were formed to meet specific needs within your community like food pantries, local LGBTQ+ clubs — check out your local library bulletin board for ideas!